Propaganda Techniques

 glittering generalities - vague, emotionally charged language that evokes strong feelings or associations, but offers few if any specifics.

-labeling - casting a person or group into a rigid, stereotypical identity and assigning names or attributes to that identity.
+labeling - reducing a person or group to a rigid, stereotypical identity through the repeated assignment of certain descriptors or identity cues to that group or person.

 proof by anecdote - making broad generalizations based on individual stories or isolated examples that support that generalization.